NextCenturyCorporation/MCS/docs/source/scenes.rst

 Object Permanence and Spatio-Temporal Continuity: Objects Moving on Multiple Axes Behind Occluders
 **************************************************************************************************

-Relevant for the Summer 2021 evaluation.
+Relevant for the Fall 2021 evaluation.
 Objects may move on only the X axis (as in previous evaluations), on both the X and Z axes (see the "move deep" example scenes), and/or on both the X and Y axes (see the "move toss" example scenes).

 .. list-table::